zhailab/polyAcaller/Readme.md

 # PolyAcaller

+The neweast version of PolyAcaller has been deposited in https://github.com/ZhaiLab-SUSTech/FLEPSeq, please use th neweast one.

 Predicate potential poly(A) regions from Nanopore fast5 file which has been basecalled by guppy with flipflop mode.

 Maintained by Jinbu Jia, Weipeng Mo, Zhijian Liu.